Skip to main content

 Are medspas actually covered by HIPAA?

-If you transmit health information electronically in connection with a HIPAA-covered transaction — billing insurance, eligibility checks, electronic claims, sometimes even certain payment workflows — you’re a covered entity.
+If you transmit health information electronically in connection with a HIPAA-covered transaction (billing insurance, eligibility checks, electronic claims, and sometimes certain payment workflows), you're a covered entity.
 Most medspas qualify either directly or through their vendors, and the safer assumption is yes.

 Is taking a before-and-after photo a HIPAA issue?